rana8aaskar/Bengaluru-House-Price-Predictor/README.md

-**Bengaluru House Price Predictor**
+# Bengaluru House Price Predictor
-This project predicts house prices in Bengaluru based on various features using machine learning models.
-The input features include square footage, balcony count, bathrooms, area location, and BHK (bedroom-hall-kitchen count).
-The model returns an estimated house price based on these inputs.

-**Features
+A web application to predict house prices in Bengaluru and whether a house is buyable, using machine learning.

+## Features
+- Predict house prices based on location, BHK, bath, sqft, and balcony.
+- Predict whether a house should be bought or not (buyable model).
+- Uses trained models (`RidgeModel.pkl` for price, `rf_model.pkl` for buyable decision) and cleaned data (`Cleaned_data.csv`).
+- Simple web interface built with Flask.

-Input features:**
+## Input Features

--Square Footage (sqft)
+- Square Footage (sqft)

--Number of Balconies
+- Number of Balconies

--Number of Bathrooms
+- Number of Bathrooms

--Area Location
+- Area Location

--BHK (Bedrooms, Hall, Kitchen)
+- BHK (Bedrooms, Hall, Kitchen)

-**Dataset:**
+## Dataset

--Original dataset of ~130,000 entries
+- Original dataset of ~130,000 entries

--After feature engineering and data cleaning, reduced to ~75,000 high-quality data points
+- After feature engineering and data cleaning, reduced to ~75,000 high-quality data points

-Machine Learning Models Used:
+## Machine Learning Models Used

--Linear Regression

--Ridge Regression

--Lasso Regression
+- Ridge Regression (for price prediction)
+- Random Forest (for buyable prediction)

-**Getting Started
+## Getting Started
-Prerequisites
+**Prerequisites**
-Make sure you have the following Python libraries installed:**
+Make sure you have the following Python libraries installed:

--Flask

--Pandas

--Scikit-learn
+- Flask
+- Pandas
+- Scikit-learn

+## License
+This project is licensed under the MIT License.

 -Numpy